 The Asics GT 2000 3 has a standard running shoe length.
 It comes in sizes that adhere to the regular measurements.
 Men and women are going to get the right fit for them.
 The width of this shoe is medium, so it welcomes the runners who have medium sized feet.
 Its semi-curved shape follows the natural curve of the human foot.

-The AHAR® or Asics High Abrasion Resistant Rubber is the main protective element of the outsole unit.
+Just like in the popular Asics GT 2000 7, this shoe uses the AHAR® or Asics High Abrasion Resistant Rubber and it is the main protective element of the outsole unit.
 It shields the mid-sole from the potentially harmful nature of the asphalt, essentially extending the lifespan of the shoe.

 The DuraSponge® is a more responsive rubber compound that also protects the sole unit from damage.
 A unique trait of this type of rubber is that it gives additional cushioning, basically keeping each step as comfortable as possible.
 It’s flexible, as well.

 The FluidRide™ combines reliable cushioning and bounce-back mechanics and places them in a coherent foam that runs the entire length of the Asics GT 2000 3.
 It doesn’t break down easily, so it stays efficient even after many uses.

 The front and rear sections of the platform feature the Gel® Cushioning System, a silicon-based gel that’s responsible for absorbing impact shock during the landing and toe-off phases of the gait cycle.